MicrosoftEdge/Demos-old/README.md

 ## Contributing

-Please see our [contribution guidelines](CONTRIBUTING.md) before submitting a PR.
+Thanks for contributing!
+Please see the [Contributing](.github/CONTRIBUTING.md) file for process details and requirements.

 ## Code of Conduct